 You don’t want them to have one interaction with you and stop.
 For your business to thrive, you need people to keep coming back once they find you.

 Finally, you have to get out there and do some marketing.
-Make use of social media to promote the book.
-Read up on SEO best practices to make it easier for people to find your website, and keep writing blog posts and other valuable content to help people find and learn about you.
+Make use of social media to promote the ebook.
+Read up on SEO (search engine optimization) best practices to make it easier for people to find your website, and keep writing blog posts and other valuable content to help people find and learn about you.
 Consider if paid advertising on search engines and social media might be worth the cost to expand your reach as well.

 Kristen Hicks is an Austin-based freelance content writer and lifelong learner with an ongoing curiosity to learn new things.
 She uses that curiosity, combined with her experience as a freelance business owner, to write about subjects valuable to small business owners on the HostGator blog.
 You can find her on Twitter at @atxcopywriter.